 Apply More Humectants

 Humectants are a group of ingredients that work in a very special way.
 They have the ability to attract moisture, meaning that when you apply them to your skin, they draw in moisture from the environment around you.
-This water can then be delivered to your skin cells.
+This water can then be sent to your skin cells.

 There are quite a few different humectants out there, but some are much more effective than others.
 It goes without saying that you want to be using the best humectants possible to counter your dehydrated skin, which means looking out for the following: